Intermedia Arts and MAPP International Productions present

-Notification by email no later than Friday April 26th
+Notification by email no later than Friday May 10th

 At 206, we are interested in artists who are actively engaged in exploring and “igniting” their process of creation.
 The Intensive is designed for professional and pre-professional performing artists who have demonstrated rigor and commitment to their artistry and craft.
 It offers the opportunity for participants to immerse themselves in highly physical, imaginative training five days a week, six hours a day for three weeks… over ninety hours of training.

 Everything from Nothing Robert Rosen